Robert1959/GeneralEntrees/README.md

-This app allows the user to enter in a key ingredient and receive back recepies with that ingredient in the.
+This app allows the user to enter in a key ingredient and receive back recepies with that ingredient.
 It also allows the user to enter in their own recipes